Skip to content

-According to the latest census carried out by the National Organization for Urban Harmony, Egypt contains 6400 palaces and historical buildings, estimated at 200 billion US dollars (as in 3.5 trillion Egyptian pounds).
-Cairo alone has 3400 of those buildings, while Giza has 400 buildings and Alexandria contains 1100, while Port Said has 600 buildings.
-El Manasterly Palace is one of these amazing buildings.
+According to the latest National Organization for Urban Harmony census, Egypt contains 6400 palaces and historical buildings, estimated at 200 billion US dollars (3.5 trillion Egyptian pounds).
+Cairo alone has 3400 buildings, Giza has 400 buildings, Alexandria has 1100, and Port Said has 600.
+El Manasterly Palace is one of these fantastic buildings.

 Egypt and its Historical Buildings: El Manasterly Palace